sourcegraph/handbook/content/departments/people-talent/people-ops/process/giving-feedback.md

    </td>
   </tr>
   <tr>
    <td><strong>Performance:</strong> In the past 6-months, this teammate consistently delivers quality work in line with the expectations of their role/level/values.
 Please provide specific examples in the comment field that supports how this Teammate contributed to the success of a project, team, or initiative over the past review period.
 Where did they excel?
-Where do they need improvement?.
-[Rating Scale: 1 Distinguished Performance, 2 Superior Performance, 3 Meets Performance Expectations, 4 Partially Successful Performance, 5 Unsuccessful Performance]
+Where do they need improvement?.[Rating Scale: 1 Truly Oustanding, 2 Exceeds Expectations, 3 Meets Expectations, 4 Partially Successful Performance, 5 Below Expecations]
 <p>

 Please provide specific examples in the comment field that supports how this Teammate contributed to the success of a project, team, or initiative over the past review period.